FAQ – Frequently asked questions

 A few details:

 - If your event has an entry ticket, I expect my time to be compensated.
 The compensation can be discussed and I usually adapt my fee based on the type of event and entry price, if you want a brand new talk that I have to build from scratch or if I will talk about a topic I already have content about, and other perks, etc.

-- If your meetup is for a non profit organisation, free and online, I will leverage the fee for a topic I’ve already content for this (aka if you ask me to do a talk I’ve alreayd prepared).
+- If your meetup is for a non profit organization, free and online, I can leverage the fee for a topic I’ve already content for this (aka if you ask me to do a talk I’ve alreayd prepared).